 You have the right in certain circumstances to (1) access your personal information; (2) to correct or erase information; (3) restrict processing; and (4) object to communications, direct marketing, or profiling.
 To the extent applicable, the EU’s General Data Protection Regulation provides further information about your rights.
 You also have the right to lodge complaints with your national or regional data protection authority.

 If you are inclined to exercise these rights, we request an opportunity to discuss with you any concerns you may have.
 To protect the personal information we hold, we may also request further information to verify your identify when exercising these rights.
-Upon a request to erase information, we will maintain a core set of personal data to ensure we do not contact you inadvertently in the future, as well as any information necessary for the MIT Press archival purposes.
+Upon a request to erase information, we will maintain a core set of personal data to ensure we do not contact you inadvertently in the future, as well as any information necessary for MIT archival purposes.
 We may also need to retain some financial information for legal purposes, including US IRS compliance.
 In the event of an actual or threatened legal claim, we may retain your information for purposes of establishing, defending against or exercising our rights with respect to such claim.

 You are under no statutory or contractual obligation to provide any personal data to us.

-This policy was last updated June 2018.
+This policy was last updated in MAY 2018.